shariati/setupmymac/README.md

 * [ImageMagick] for cropping and resizing images

-Programming languages, package managers, and configuration:
+Tools, Package managers, and configuration:

 * [Node.js] and [NPM], for running apps and installing JavaScript packages
 * [Yarn] for managing JavaScript packages